EddieHubCommunity/open-source-practice/README.md

 ---

+## <ins> What if I have a Conflict? </ins>

+#### A GitHub conflict is when people make changes to the same area or line in a file.
+This must be fixed before it is merged in order to prevent collision in the main branch.

+* #### To read more about this, go to [Github Docs - About Merge Conflicts](https://docs.github.com/en/github/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts)
+* #### To find out about how to fix a Git Conflict, go to [Github Docs - Resolve Merge Conflict](https://docs.github.com/en/github/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github)

+---

 ## <ins>Hacktoberfest community<ins>

 #### Please add your name to the section that is headed with your first initial.
 Then, add your name in alphabetical order of the second letter in your name.
 If the second letters are the same, order it in alphabetical order of the third, and so on.